Skip to content Skip to right sidebar Skip to footer

 The primary focus of the SJWCD during its 36 years of existence has been managing water rights ceded to the District at its formation and exploring water storage options for the Upper San Juan River Basin.
 Board Directors are judicially appointed and serve on a volunteer basis.
 SJWCD currently has no vacancies on its Board of Directors.

 Water users unsure of their decreed water right or permitted well permit flow rates and volumes can use DWR’s online tools available at https://dwr.state.co.us/Tools to find this information.
-Anyone who has questions regarding how these rules apply to their diversion or how to install a measuring device on their system can contact the Water Commissioner in your Water District at https://dwr.colorado.gov/about-us/contact-us/division-7-durango-contacts or the Divison 7 office at 970-731-2931.”
+Anyone who has questions regarding how these rules apply to their diversion or how to install a measuring device on their system can contact the Water Commissioner in your Water District at https://dwr.colorado.gov/about-us/contact-us/division-7-durango-contacts or the Division 7 office at 970-731-2931.”

 Get On Board with Colorado Water Plan